EvolEcolGroup/pastclim/.github/CONTRIBUTING.md

 [reprex](https://www.tidyverse.org/help/#reprex).
 A good reprex is also the perfect starting point for writing a unit test, which should accompany any functional change in the code.
-Unit tests are also essential when fixing bugs, so that you can both demonstrate that the fix work, and prevent future changes from undoing your work.
-For unit testing, we use `testthat`; you will find tests under `tests`, with a file dedicated to each function, following the convention `test_my_function.R` for naming files.
-When creating tests, try to make use built-in datasets, rather than adding data files to the package.
+Unit tests are also essential when fixing bugs, so that you can both demonstrate that the fix works, and prevent future changes from undoing your work.

+For unit testing, we use
+`testthat`; you will find tests under `tests`, with a file dedicated to each function, following the convention `test_my_function.R` for naming files.
+When creating tests, try to make use of built-in datasets, rather than adding data files to the package.
-Ideally, the body of your Pull Request will include the phrase `Fixes
-#issue-number`, where `issue_number` is the number on Github.
-In this way, your
-Pull Request will be automatically linked to the issue, and the issue will be closed when the Pull Request is merged in.
+Ideally, the body of your Pull Request will include the phrase `Fixes #issue-number`, where `issue_number` is the number on Github.
+In this way, your Pull Request will be automatically linked to the issue, and the issue will be closed when the Pull Request is merged in.
 For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).

-Follow the style described in
+Plese follow the coding style described in
 <https://style.tidyverse.org/news.html>.
-Our continuous integration checks that the Pull Request does not reduce test coverage.
+Our continuous integration checks for style, as well as ensuring that the Pull Request does not reduce test coverage.

 ### Code style